defra-design/prn-design-history/app/posts/2023-07-22-regulator-itration-1.md

 ---
-title: First iteration based on the first round of research on Regulator prototype
+title: First iteration based on the first round of research on regulator prototype
 description: This post is about first iteration based on the first round of research on Regulator prototype sprint 6
-date: 2023-08-17
+date: 2023-08-23

 ---

-This post is about first iteration based on the first round of research on Regulator prototype
+This post is about first iteration based on the first round of research on regulator prototype.